Nonprofit Partner: The All Souls Procession – 100% Donated

 The wheel has turned another rotation and it’s time again for The Day of the Dead.
 Dia de los Muertos.
-A time to remember, grieve and celebrate.
-That last one can be a bit of a challenge when we’re in the depths of mourning and wishing we could have one more day, one more conversation, one more look into our loved one’s eyes.
+A time to remember and celebrate.
+The shift from grief to gratitude can be a challenge from the depths of mourning and wishing for one more day, conversation, one more look into our loved one’s eyes.

-In Tucson, we have it a whole lot easier than most, thanks to the All Souls Procession.
-The history of this event, now in its 27th year, is as storied as it is colorful.
+Thanks to the All Souls Procession, in Tucson, we have it a whole lot easier than most,.
+The history of this event, nearing three decades in existence, is storied, inspiring and colorful.
 As touching as it is fierce.
 And it can’t be told any better than by the founders themselves at the All Souls website.

-Nadia is the reason I am a fire performance artist and I’m proud to say I have performed in the All Souls Procession back when it was a teeny tiny affair of fewer than 10K people, with fewer than a dozen performers on one small scaffolding.
+Nadia is the reason I am a fire performance artist and I’m proud to say I have performed in the All Souls Procession back when it was a teeny affair of fewer than 10K people, with fewer than a dozen performers on one small scaffolding.
 Now, less than 10 years later, the ranks of those processing and attending the event are well over 100K.
 Check out the gallery and you’ll begin to see why.
 Perusing these images will uplift and support your journey as you focus on the light and joy to celebrate the memories and embrace the mystery of our celestial adventures ahead.